NoLieNoSean/NoNotes/content/index.md

-These are my notes from my first semester at CMI.
+Here are my notes from the first semester at CMI, with additional contributions from Karan and Anirudha.

 These were written primarily for personal use; I make no claims about their quality, completeness, or accuracy.

+Pull requests are welcome!

 !!@!@!@!!!@!@!@@!@!@!@@